scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 ### Day 90

 Treated myself to my old breakfast routine to celebrate the weekend.
+Lunch was soylent as the usual, but then ended up going out to the movies and grabbed dinner with friends.

+### Day 91

+All soylent day today!
+Brunch & dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/